-ed the ability to tie repeaters together around the world and in nearly unlimited number.
+Repeater linking via the Internet has created the ability to tie repeaters together around the world and in nearly unlimited number.
 We'll talk more about Internet linking in the next section.

 There are several ways linked repeaters can be operated, coming under the categories of full-time and on demand.
 Full-time linked repeaters operate just as the name implies - all the repeaters in a linked network are connected all the time.
 If you key up one of them, you're heard on all of them, and you can talk to anyone on any of the other repeaters on the network at any time.
 You don't have to do anything special to activate the network, since it's always there.